Jake-Hero/php-vanilla-GTAPinas/README.md

 This is a User Control Panel website made for GTA Pinas (Renegade Community), a game server in San Andreas Multiplayer.

-(20/05/24 update) - **This project was transferred to Laravel Framework & different repository.**

-**Please be advised that this project is under GNU General Public License, make sure to give where credit is due when copying or re-distributing this project.**

 **You may view the code of this project, to gather ideas on how to make a proper functioning User Control Panel.**

 **Configuration for the database has been intentionally stripped out due to legal reasons, configure your own database.**